Diversity & Inclusion

 Diversity, in its most simple form, means difference.
 At NNM, diversity includes race, ethnicity, religion, family composition, family traditions, sexual identity, gender expression, ability, and socioeconomic status.
 NNM acknowledges and celebrates our differences through events like the Festival of Lights and parent programming like the SEED Project, and AWARE (Alliance of White Anti-Racists Everywhere) where we demonstrate a willingness to learn from, and about ourselves and one another.

 All NNM parents are also invited to participate in Diversity & Inclusion Committee meetings.
 This committee is a parent education opportunity where parents build community and strengthen their skill set and understanding around relevant topics such as how to talk to your children about racism and sexism, how to respond to biased language, and supporting positive racial identity development from early childhood through adolescence.
+The Co-Chairs of the Diversity & Inclusion Committee are Jeanette Schar and Frédéric Boyer.

 All of Chicago in One Place